Guru-Deep-Singh/AWS_Certified_Cloud_Practitioner_Practice/output_md_files/practice-exam-13.md

     - C. AWS Professional Services
     - D. AWS Account Managers

-4. A customer would like to design and build a new workload on AWS Cloud but does not have the AWS-related software technical expertise in-house. <br/>Which of the following AWS programs can a customer take advantage of to achieve that outcome?
+4. A customer would like to design and build a new workload on AWS Cloud but does not have the AWS-related software technical expertise in-house.
+Which of the following AWS programs can a customer take advantage of to achieve that outcome?
     - A. AWS Partner Network Technology Partners
     - B. AWS Marketplace
     - C. AWS Partner Network Consulting Partners